hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

 ================

 go-perun uses two on-chain contracts: the Adjudicator and the Asset Holder.
-They are written in the contract language of Ethereum, Solidity, and are part of go-perun's Ethereum backend.
+They are written in the contract language of Ethereum, `Solidity <https://docs.soliditylang.org/en/latest/>`__, and are part of go-perun's Ethereum backend.

 Each contract must be deployed before go-perun can be used.
 Usually, you would assume that they are already deployed, and the addresses are known in advance.